Chart Color Schemes

 Giralang has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of Giralang is around 3,354.
-This reflects a decrease of 18 people since the 2021 Census, which reported a population of 3,372.
-The change is inferred from AreaSearch's estimation of the resident population at 3,346 following examination of the latest ERP data release by the ABS in June 2024 and an additional 68 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,369 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-While Giralang experienced a 0.5% decline since census, the SA3 area achieved 2.4% growth, highlighting divergent population trends.
-Population growth for the area was primarily driven by natural growth that contributed approximately 57.99999999999999% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Giralang statistical area (Lv2) is around 3,348 people.
+This reflects a decrease of 24 individuals since the 2021 Census, which reported a population of 3,372 people.
+The current estimate is inferred from AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
+This equates to a density ratio of approximately 1,366 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Natural growth contributed around 58% of overall population gains during recent periods for this area.

 Frequently Asked Questions - Population